FFTAI/Wiki-GRx-Deploy/README.md

 ## Demos

-For more demos description, please refer to the `DEMOS.md` file.
+For more demo details, please refer to the `DEMOS.md` file.

 [DEMOS.md](DEMOS.md)